-These options are provided if someone would like purchase memorial gifts, send sympathy flowers to the funeral services or family directly, or buy other products or services.
-The fees for lighting a candle go towards the development of our company, since our company provides our online services for free.
+These options are provided if someone would like to purchase memorial gifts, send sympathy flowers to the funeral services or family directly, or buy other products or services.
+The fees for lighting a candle go towards the development of our organization, since we provide our online services for free unless the family claims the obit.
 Flowers that are purchased on our website are fulfilled by local florists.
 The person purchasing the flowers must provide the address of where the flowers are being sent.
 There is no obligation for anyone to purchase anything from our website.
 This service makes things simpler for those who wish to send flowers as flower orders are automatically sent to the closest local florist of the recipient.
 You can also leave condolences when a candle is lit or flowers are sent; an image of a candle or the image of the flowers you purchased will appear in your post.
 We also sell other products and services through affiliate programs.
-The money earned is shared with the family when the obit is claimed.
+The money earned via all sales is shared with the family when the obit is claimed.

 Claiming an obituary is providing proper documentation proving that you can rightfully activate donations to be received by you or a charity of your choice in memory of the deceased.
-You will also receive the majority of commission earned through sales of candles, flowers, and other products by family and friends.
-To claim an already existing obituary, click “Learn More” in the grey box titled “Are you a family member?”.
-You can then click “I claim this obituary” to proceed.
+You will also receive the majority of commission earned through sales of candles, flowers, and other products purchased by family and friends.
+To claim an already existing obituary, scroll down on the obituary page and click “Claim this obit” located in the box titled “Are you a family member?” on the right-hand side.
+Follow the simple steps and click “Claim for free.”
 You can also claim an obituary when creating one on Everhere, which is free.

 Yes, you can write condolences directly on the obituary page, which appear in the “Sympathy messages” section.